Why Burundi Is Kicking Out Aid Groups

 Ethnicity is not something that's officially noted on identification cards in Burundi as it was in Rwanda before the 1994 genocide.
 Opponents of the new rules say it's not the role or responsibility of foreign NGOs to collect this information.

 This clash between the government and foreign aid workers comes as tensions in the country have been escalating.
 Amnesty International says security forces routinely kill, abduct, torture and detain people.
 The economy is in a tailspin.
-Burundi posted negative economic growth for the last 3 years according to the African Development Bank.
-In 2015 the president, Pierre Nkurunziza defied term limits and won a controversial third term.
-Last year the Central African nation quit the International Criminal Court and ejected the BBC and VOA.
-Hundreds of thousands of refugees have fled since Nkurunziza's latest reelection.
+Burundi posted negative economic growth for the last three years, according to the African Development Bank.
+In 2015, President Pierre Nkurunziza defied term limits and won a controversial third term.
+Last year, the Central African nation quit the International Criminal Court and ejected the BBC and VOA.
+Hundreds of thousands of refugees have fled since Nkurunziza's latest re-election.

 "It's very important to remember that the government in Burundi has been using ethnicity any time it's cornered," says a Burundian named Terry who now lives in the United States.
 He asked that his last name not be used because he still has family in Burundi and is concerned they could be harassed if he criticizes the government.
 Terry says there's still a lot of ethnic tension in Burundi, and he worries how the information that NGOs are being asked to collect might eventually be used.